Mortgage in Germany: How Baufinanzierung Actually Works

 Your Legal Rights as a Borrower

-German consumer protection law provides several important rights for mortgage borrowers.
-Knowing these before you sign can save you significant money over the life of your loan.
+German consumer protection law provides some genuinely powerful rights for mortgage borrowers.
+Knowing these before you sign could save you tens of thousands of euros over the life of your loan.

 Section 489 BGB - 10-Year Termination Right

-After 10 years from full disbursement, you can terminate any fixed-rate mortgage with 6 months notice.
-No penalty.
-This applies even if your Zinsbindung is 15 or 20 years.
-It is one of the strongest borrower protections in European mortgage law.
+Ten years after the full loan disbursement, you can walk away from any fixed-rate mortgage with 6 months notice.
+No penalty whatsoever.
+This applies even if you originally signed a 20-year Zinsbindung.
+It is one of the strongest borrower protections in European mortgage law and something many expats do not know about until after they have signed.

 Section 500 BGB - Early Repayment Right

-You have the right to repay your mortgage early at any time.
-The bank may charge a Vorfaelligkeitsentschaedigung (prepayment penalty), but this is capped by Section 502 BGB.
-Negotiate a Sondertilgungsrecht in your contract to make regular extra payments penalty-free.
-Learn more about how extra payments reduce your total cost.
+You can repay your mortgage early at any time.
+The bank may charge a prepayment penalty (Vorfaelligkeitsentschaedigung), but it is capped at 1% of the remaining balance if more than 12 months remain, or 0.5% if 12 months or fewer.
+Negotiate a Sondertilgungsrecht in your contract to make annual extra payments of 5-10% penalty-free.
+See how extra payments reduce your total cost.

 Section 495 BGB - 14-Day Withdrawal Right

-After signing a mortgage contract, you have 14 calendar days to withdraw without giving a reason.
-This gives you a cooling-off period to review the terms one more time.
+After signing a mortgage contract, you have 14 calendar days to withdraw without giving any reason.
+Use this cooling-off period to review the terms carefully, ideally with independent advice.

 When Your Fixed Rate Expires: Anschlussfinanzierung

-Unless you chose a Volltilgerdarlehen, you will have a Restschuld (remaining balance) when your Zinsbindung ends.
-You then need follow-up financing (Anschlussfinanzierung).
-You have three options:
+Unless you went with a Volltilgerdarlehen, you will have a Restschuld when your Zinsbindung ends.
+That remaining balance needs follow-up financing.
+Here are your three options:

-Forward-Darlehen: If your Zinsbindung ends in 1-5 years and you want rate certainty now, you can lock in current rates via a Forward-Darlehen.
-This protects you if rates rise before your current period expires.
+Forward-Darlehen: If your Zinsbindung ends in 1 to 5 years and you want certainty about what your payments will look like, a Forward-Darlehen lets you lock in current rates for a small premium.

 Insurance for Your New Property

-Banks typically require a Wohngebaeudeversicherung (building insurance) as a condition for the mortgage, since the property serves as collateral.
-You should also consider Hausratversicherung (contents insurance) for your personal belongings, and a Risikolebensversicherung (term life insurance) to protect your family if something happens to the primary earner during the repayment period.
+Beyond the mandatory coverage, consider Hausratversicherung (contents insurance) for your personal belongings, Haftpflichtversicherung (personal liability insurance) if you do not already have it, and Risikolebensversicherung (term life insurance) to protect your family if something happens to the primary earner while the mortgage is still being repaid.

 Frequently Asked Questions About German Mortgages

-An Annuitaetendarlehen is the standard German mortgage format.
-You pay a fixed monthly installment (Annuitaet) that combines interest (Zins) and principal repayment (Tilgung).
-Early on, most of your payment goes toward interest.
-Over time, the interest portion shrinks and the repayment portion grows, while the total monthly payment stays the same throughout the fixed-rate period (Zinsbindung).
+It is the standard German mortgage format.
+You pay a fixed monthly amount (Annuitaet) that covers both interest (Zins) and principal repayment (Tilgung).
+In the early years, most of your payment goes toward interest.
+Over time that ratio flips, with more going toward the principal while your total monthly payment stays constant throughout the fixed-rate period.

-Grunderwerbsteuer is the property transfer tax you pay when buying real estate in Germany.
-It ranges from 3.5% in Bayern and Sachsen to 6.5% in states like Brandenburg, Nordrhein-Westfalen, and Schleswig-Holstein.
-This is a one-time cost payable after the notary appointment, and it cannot be financed through the mortgage.
+Grunderwerbsteuer is the property transfer tax charged when you buy real estate in Germany.
+Rates range from 3.5% in Bayern and Sachsen up to 6.5% in Brandenburg, Nordrhein-Westfalen, and Schleswig-Holstein.
+It is a one-time payment due after the notary appointment and cannot be included in the mortgage.
+On a 350,000 EUR property, the difference between the cheapest and most expensive states adds up to nearly 9,000 EUR.

-Many German mortgage contracts include a Sondertilgung clause allowing you to repay an extra 5-10% of the original loan amount per year without penalty.
-If your contract does not include this, Section 500 of the German Civil Code (BGB) still gives you the right to repay early, though the bank may charge a prepayment penalty (Vorfaelligkeitsentschaedigung) capped at 1% of the remaining balance if more than 12 months remain, or 0.5% if 12 months or fewer remain.
+Many contracts include a Sondertilgung clause that lets you repay an extra 5-10% of the original loan amount each year without penalty.
+Even without that clause, Section 500 BGB gives you the right to repay early, though the bank may charge a prepayment penalty capped at 1% of the remaining balance if more than 12 months remain, or 0.5% if fewer.
+Always negotiate Sondertilgungsrecht into your contract before signing.

 Related Guides